derykmakgill/derykmakgill.github.io/_posts/2020-04-13-bitcoin-takeover.md

 SlushPool announces it is [suspending voting on BIP 101 after a DDos attack.](https://slushpool.com/news/update-bip101-voting-disabled-because-of-ddos-attack/)

+They receive an extortion letter saying the attack would continue until they stop supporting Gavin Andresen's Bitcoin XT, per the [MIT Technology Review.](https://www.technologyreview.com/2015/09/08/166310/allegations-of-dirty-tricks-as-effort-to-rescue-bitcoin-falters/)

+>Alena Vranova, director of SatoshiLabs, said the company received a message saying that the attack would end once it turned off the ability for customers to declare support for Andresen’s idea.
+SatoshiLabs was forced to comply with that demand because the attack was powerful enough to cause connectivity problems for some Slush Pool miners.
+“This is a destructive behavior,” says Vranova.
+“I would admire someone who stands out, explains, and promotes his idea.
+This is just cowardly.”

 #### 29 August 2015

 Ten days after his anti-censorship post on Let’s Talk Bitcoin, former /r/bitcoin moderator /u/jratcliff63367 announces that he has been [removed from his role.](https://www.reddit.com/r/bitcoin_uncensored/comments/3iwzmk/so_long_and_thanks_for_all_the_fish/) In the thread, /u/theymos chimes in to explain why he removed jratcliff: